 When you connect to a MySQL server, you should use a password.
-The password is not transmitted in clear text over the connection.
+The password is not transmitted as cleartext over the connection.
 Password handling during the client connection sequence was upgraded in MySQL 4.1.1 to be very secure.
 If you are still using pre-4.1.1-style passwords, the encryption algorithm is not as strong as the newer algorithm.
 With some effort, a clever attacker who can sniff the traffic between the client and the server can crack the password.
 (See Section 2.2.4, “Password Hashing in MySQL”, for a discussion of the different password handling methods.)

 All other information is transferred as text, and can be read by anyone who is able to watch the connection.
 If the connection between the client and the server goes through an untrusted network, and you are concerned about this, you can use the compressed protocol to make traffic much more difficult to decipher.
 You can also use MySQL's internal SSL support to make the connection even more secure.
-See Section 5.11, “Using SSL for Secure Connections”.
+See Chapter 5, Using Encrypted Connections.
 Alternatively, use SSH to get an encrypted TCP/IP connection between a MySQL server and a MySQL client.
 You can find an Open Source SSH client at http://www.openssh.org/, and a comparison of both Open Source and Commercial SSH clients at http://en.wikipedia.org/wiki/Comparison_of_SSH_clients.

 To make a MySQL system secure, you should strongly consider the following suggestions:

 other_userhas no password.
 If all accounts have a password, connecting using another user's account becomes much more difficult.

-For a discussion of methods for setting passwords, see Section 5.5, “Assigning Account Passwords”.
+For a discussion of methods for setting passwords, see Section 4.10, “Assigning Account Passwords”.

 Make sure that the only Unix user account with read or write privileges in the database directories is the account that is used for running mysqld.

 Never run the MySQL server as the Unix